technosophos/brigade-trello/README.md

 design (since it does not seek to validate the identy of the sender or the payload).
 It is at `http://<HOST>/webhook/<PROJECT_ID>`.

+> Note: While the above URLs respond to GET and HEAD requests, it will always
+> respond with a no-op 200-level request.
+Only POST can be used to actually
+> trigger an event.

 ## Writing a Brigade File

 This gateway emits two Brigade events: